🌟 Introduction to Career Development and locating the Career Planning Process

 2. Free online Skills Assessment

-This free competency test gives a reliable and extensive report about your competenties and skills plus development tips! https://www.123test.com/competency-test/
+This free competency test gives a reliable and extensive report about your competencies and skills plus development tips! https://www.123test.com/competency-test/

-🎯 TAKE ACTION – BRINGING IT ALL TOGETHER
+🎯 TASK 7 – TAKE ACTION – BRINGING IT ALL TOGETHER IN A DRAFT CAREER PLAN

 There is a wonderful resource based on the Wheel that brings all its eight elements together with some guiding questions for reflections.
 Visit the following site and download the tools and the questions.
 Use this tool to review your progress in the program and for this final task that brings everything together.

-- Review all the 8 or more sets of assessment information that you have generated.
+- Review all the 6 or more sets of self-assessment information that you have generated.

-- Answer the questions in each of the 8 areas of the Wheel Tool, is summary version (bullet points), in line with your stated career goals.
-DOWNLOAD THE TOOL FROM: https://medium.com/praxium/career-decision-wheel-4d6571ac18a1
+- Answer the questions in each of the 8 areas of the Wheel Tool, providing a summary version (bullet points).
+YOU CAN DRAW YOURS OF DOWNLOAD THE TOOL FROM: https://medium.com/praxium/career-decision-wheel-4d6571ac18a1

-- In line with your goal, take note of actions you need to take as part of your DRAFT Career Plan.
-There is more information coming from the next Course – Know Your Market.
+- Use the information and take note of actions you need to take as part of your DRAFT Career Plan.
+NOTE: There is more career research you need to do under Step 2 – Know Your Market.

 - Capture your insights and lessons after going through the whole process of Self-Assessment as part of your foundation for Career Planning.